 LiquidPlanner is an online project management software company founded in 2006.
 It is a platform-independent system that features ranged estimates of uncertainty in project schedules.
 This is accessible from iPhone, iPad, and Android OS-based devices.

 It was built using Ruby on Rails.
 First software as a service (SaaS) based project management solution of its kind.
 Features include smart scheduling, resource management, cross-project visibility, contextual collaboration, integrated time & budget tracking, advanced analytics, calendar sync, API & Integrations and security etc.

 LiquidPlanner was the first recipient of capital from the Seattle-based Alliance of Angels seed fund in June 2009.

-Redmine is a free and open source, flexible web-based project management and issue tracking tool.
+Redmine is a free and open-source, flexible web-based project management and issue-tracking tool.
 It was written using the Ruby on Rails framework.
-Some of the main features of it are multiple projects support, flexible role-based access control, flexible issue tracking system, Gantt chart, and calendar, news, documents and files management, time tracking, Multilanguage support etc. The UI of it is influenced by Trac.
+Some of the main features of it are multiple project support, flexible role-based access control, flexible issue tracking system, Gantt chart, and calendar, news, documents and files management, time tracking, Multilanguage support etc. The UI of it is influenced by Trac.
 It is built and maintained by community volunteers.

 Tuleap is a libre and open-source project management system that enables managers and developers to utilize diverse development methodologies.
 It is an enterprise alternative solution to tools like CollabNet, Jira, and Confluence, Crucible.
 It is used by Fortune 500 companies and open-source projects.
 It integrates forge system functionalities that enable teams to manage software sources, share technical or project documentation, track bugs, and consolidate customers/developers or third-party communications.
 Scrum workspaces can also be created.